M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq185)

+**Starting March 5, 2025, Windows Subsystem for Android™ and the Amazon Appstore are no longer available in the Microsoft Store.**

-Yes, you can if you use Windows 11 or later and install the [Windows Subsystem for Android](https://learn.microsoft.com/en-us/windows/android/wsa/).
+~~Yes, you can if you use Windows 11 or later and install the [Windows Subsystem for Android](https://learn.microsoft.com/en-us/windows/android/wsa/).~~

-You'll need to [download the GitHub version](https://github.com/M66B/FairEmail/releases) of the app and sideload it, which means that you need to enable developer mode, please [see here](https://learn.microsoft.com/en-us/windows/android/wsa/#test-and-debug), and that you need to install adb (platform tools), [see here](https://developer.android.com/studio/command-line/adb).
+~~You'll need to [download the GitHub version](https://github.com/M66B/FairEmail/releases) of the app and sideload it,~~ ~~which means that you need to enable developer mode, please [see here](https://learn.microsoft.com/en-us/windows/android/wsa/#test-and-debug),~~
+~~and that you need to install adb (platform tools), [see here](https://developer.android.com/studio/command-line/adb).~~

-You can install the app via the Windows command line like this:
+~~You can install the app via the Windows command line like this:~~

 ```
 cd /path/to/platform-tools